 Green fingers are a common occurrence when you’re a frequent jewelry ring wearer.
 Don’t forget that green fingers don’t necessarily mean that you have brought cheap and low-quality jewelry rings.
 The composition of .925 Sterling Silver can sometimes lead to green skin due to the copper abstract.
 It also comprises a lot of possibilities as mentioned above, but most importantly the method of taking care of sterling silver jewelry that makes the huge difference in the tarnish condition.

-Overall, green fingers are generally harmless and there are easy ways to prevent discoloration from happening, and it shouldn’t stop you from wearing fine silver jewelry.
+Overall, green fingers are generally harmless and there are easy ways to prevent discoloration that aesthetically displeasing from happening, and it shouldn’t stop you from wearing fine silver jewelry.
 So what are you waiting for?
-Check out Eleganzia Jewelry today and find your newest favorite sterling silver jewelry, promising with nickel-free, lead-free and cadmium-free metals that suitable for sensitive skin people.
+Check out Eleganzia Jewelry today and find your newest favorite sterling silver jewelry, promising with nickel-free, lead-free and cadmium-free metals, less health hazard that suitable for sensitive skin people.